Redocly/redocly-cli/docs/commands/lint.md

 This option is useful when you have an API design standard, but have some exceptions to the rule (for example, a legacy API operation).
 It allows for highly granular control.

-`redocly lint museum-with-errors.yaml --generate-ignore-file` will run the lint command and add all the errors to an ignore file.
+`redocly lint museum-with-errors.yaml --generate-ignore-file` runs the lint command and add all the errors to an ignore file.

 ```bash
 Generated ignore file with 3 problems.